-Did someone say ‘Pub Crawl’?
-Get the crew together and find your favourite brew Felons Brewery at Howard St Wharves, there's a beer garden at XCargo or catch the CityCat to the Regatta Ferry Terminal and sit on the veranda of the beautiful old Regatta Hotel.
-There’s microbreweries throughout the city, so try a craft beer trail or find our best gin bars.
+In need of a cold beer?
+Get the crew together and find your favourite brew.
+The newly opened Brew Dog at Murarrie is just a few minutes from Rivergate Marina.
+Head to the riverside deck at Felons Brewery at Howard St Wharves, there's a great beer garden at XCargo or catch the CityCat to the Regatta Ferry Terminal and sit on the veranda of the beautiful old Regatta Hotel.
+There’s microbreweries throughout the city, so try a craft beer trail or discover one our gin bars.

 For the lowdown on Brisbane’s live music scene check Song Kick.